hexbatch/apple-core/core-docs/step-0-users-groups/user-overview.md

     So a user:
         id: number
         guid: string
-        token-type: made new for the user, inherits from the system user token type (see system tokens and attributes)
+        type: made new for the user, inherits from the system user token type (see system tokens and attributes)
         token: the actual token represting the user